jzerbe/jzerbe.github.com/_posts/2014-05-02-canyonlands-national-park-1.md

 ###The Drive
 _Advertised_ to take ~[30 minutes](https://goo.gl/maps/EQCqb)
 from Moab to the Canyonlands entrance station.
 I will say this:
-I drive fast when there are not any state patrol around and there did not seem to be any on UT-313.
-Be careful on US-191! $10 entrance fee, same as Arches, accept credit cards.
+I drive faster when there are not any state patrol around and there did not seem to be any on UT-313; be careful on US-191! $10 entrance fee, same as Arches, they accept credit cards.

 ###Gooseberry Trail